BUILDING THE GENERATION OF TOMORROW

 “Through this Journey, we have been inspired not only to think of and choose our own careers based on salary, but on how many lives we touch, and how we may affect change.
 We have learned how to agree to disagree in a respectful way, while also being curious to understand the reasoning behind our disagreement.” – Quote developed in teamwork by participants on the Learning Journey in Tanzania

-This year’s talent network was kick-started on a 3-week Learning Journey in Tanzania, August 2016, with participation of 20 young talents from 11 countries.
+This year’s Global Talent Network was kick-started on the 3-week Learning Journey in Tanzania, August 2016, with 20 young talents from 11 countries participating .
 The Learning Journey was packed with activities, lectures and adventures to give a broad introduction to Tanzania as well as overall global trends and challenges.
 A few examples:

 - Meeting with Masai women engaged in advocating women’s rights